Tyil/website/_anime/ghost-in-the-shell-2-innocence.md

 ---
-title: Ghost in the Shell 2: Innocence
+title: "Ghost in the Shell 2: Innocence"
 episodes: 1
 status: completed
 rating: 8